-Ethos is the property that determines our moral conduct.

 64. The mind is prone to subtle adversity and decision-making, in a prepense action and manner that is required, for any implementation of justice.

-65. Whether we acknowledge justice to be understood, as part of our system of laws that are ascertained by our active acumen is not an inaccurate presupposition.
+65. We can acknowledge justice to be understood, as part of our system of laws that are ascertained by our active acumen is not an inaccurate presupposition.

 66. Our behaviour is conduced, by the completion of our ideas and validity of ethics.
 Therefore, this would imply the need for justice.